-- Section 11 of the Children Act 2004 places key responsibilities on district councils (as a statutory partner) with regard to safeguarding children and young people.
+- 21. The Council has established a Disability Focus Group that contributed towards the development of the new Corporate Plan.
+Its members have agreed to help the Council and its partners on an ongoing basis. - 22.
+Section 11 of the Children Act 2004 places key responsibilities on district councils (as a statutory partner) with regard to safeguarding children and young people.
 The Care Act 2014 came into force in April 2015.
 This now places adult safeguarding on a statutory footing and requires district councils to pay due regard to our vulnerable adults in accordance with this legislation.
 The Council has adopted a Safeguarding Children, Young People and Vulnerable Adults policy and procedure to ensure compliance with these duties.
 On a regular basis the Hampshire Safeguarding Children Board requires all statutory partners to complete a Section 11 audit as a self assessment tool to assess their position in respect of its safeguarding duties.
-The last audit in 2017 identified that Test Valley Borough Council is compliant with Section 11 of the Children Act. - The Council's approach to risk management is outlined in its Risk Management Strategy.
-Corporate risks are reviewed on a quarterly basis and progress in managing the corporate risk register is reported to OSCOM on an annual basis.
-The Finance Portfolio Holder is the Council's Member Champion for risk management and risk management is embedded within the Council's processes e.g. reports to decision-making committees use a template which includes a section on risk assessment which must be completed before the report can be considered. - The Council's OSCOM Audit Panel meets quarterly to undertake the core functions of an "audit committee".
+The last audit in 2018 identified that Test Valley Borough Council is compliant with Section 11 of the Children Act. - 23.
+The Council's approach to risk management is outlined in its Risk Management Strategy.
+Corporate risks are reviewed on a quarterly basis by the Council's Service Performance Boards and progress in managing the corporate risk register is reported to OSCOM on an annual basis.
+The Finance Portfolio Holder is the Council's Member Champion for risk management and risk management is embedded within the Council's processes e.g. reports to decision-making committees use a template which includes a section on risk

+- assessment which must be completed before the report can be considered. - 24.
+The Council's OSCOM Audit Panel meets quarterly to undertake the core functions of an "audit committee".
 The terms of reference for the Audit Panel include: